HyperDbg/HyperDbg/hyperdbg/linux/PORTING_STATUS.md

 (`CommandPt`, `CommandPtHelp`, `HyperDbgPtMmapSendRequest`,
 `HyperDbgPerformPtOperation`) — the one remaining deliberate exclusion.

+### pt.cpp stubbed on Linux — DONE (2026-07-24) — **THE LINK NOW SUCCEEDS**

+The last 4 undefined refs (`CommandPt`, `CommandPtHelp`, `HyperDbgPerformPtOperation`, `HyperDbgPtMmapSendRequest`). `pt.cpp` was already `REMOVE_ITEM`'d from the Linux build; it now gets a replacement stub instead of leaving the symbols dangling, following the same pattern as symbol.cpp, pe-parser.cpp, install.cpp and namedpipe.cpp.

+New `code/debugger/commands/extension-commands/pt-linux.cpp` (`#ifdef __linux__`)
+implements only the 4 externally visible functions — the two command entry points reached from the dispatch table (`CommandPt`, `CommandPtHelp`) and the two kernel-request helpers declared in `debugger.h`.
+Each prints a "not supported on Linux yet" note; the `BOOLEAN` pair returns FALSE.
+Everything else in `pt.cpp` is helper code reached only through those entry points, so it does not exist in the Linux TU. `pt.cpp` is still left 100% untouched.
+CMake `if(UNIX)` now does the usual REMOVE_ITEM + APPEND pair.

+**Result: `hyperdbg-cli` links and runs on Linux for the first time.** The binary starts, prints its banner and reaches the `HyperDbg>` prompt, and `.exit` exits cleanly (0).
+The port is out of the compile/link phase and into the runtime phase.

+- [ ] Port `pt.cpp` for real — see the process-control entry in the TODO ledger.

 ---

 ## TODO ledger — revisit before Linux is functional